 Local enterprise partnerships to spring up across the country

-- Department for Communities and Local Government, The Rt Hon Sir Eric Pickles MP, and The Rt Hon Greg Clark MP
+- Department for Communities and Local Government, The Rt Hon Sir Eric Pickles, and The Rt Hon Greg Clark

 - Part of: